 Where can I find more information about the practica or internship?

 Learn about Field Experience here.

 If I have more questions, who do I contact?

 Where do I find the application for the Eds School Psychology program?

 What is the difference between a school psychologist and a school (guidance) counselor?

 The two professions have some similarities.
 Both work in schools with children.
 Both are school-based mental health professionals.
 However, there are differences in academic training and in the type of services each profession provides.
 Both school psychologists and school counselors participate in crisis intervention and mental health counseling.
 In regard to counseling, school psychologists roles may overlap with the duties of school counselors and school social workers.

 School counselors: Most school counseling programs span 12 to 18 months.
-A school counselors training is less focused on psychology and more focused on preparing school counselors to meet the needs of students participating in general education.
+A school counselor's training is less focused on psychology and more focused on preparing school counselors to meet the needs of students participating in general education.
 Many states require school counselors to have a teaching degree and previous teaching experience.
 In terms of services provided, school counselors work with the total school population regarding a variety of student issues, including academic issues, career planning and college preparation, and helping students with class scheduling.
-School counselors often conduct groups to help students adapt to common challenges, such as parents divorce, social skills, and study skills.
-School counselors are often involved in school wide programs, such as encouraging graduation and post-high school training.
+School counselors often conduct groups to help students adapt to common challenges, such as divorce of parents, social skills, and study skills.
+School counselors are often involved in school-wide programs, such as encouraging graduation and post high school training.
 School counselors often coordinate district and school testing programs (academic standards testing).
 To learn more about school counselors, visit the American School Counselor Association website.